Text and data mining

 - Register their details using the online form on the developer's website

-- Agree to our Text Mining conditions via a "click-through" agreement
+- Accept our API conditions via a "click-through" agreement

-- Receive an API token that will allow you to access ScienceDirect content (delivered in an XML format suitable for text mining)
+- Receive a unique API token that will enable the delivery of the content they wish to mine, delivered in an XML format suitable for text mining

 Conditions of text mining

 Terms and conditions of text and data mining